pubnub/c-sharp/unity5/README.md

 ```

 #### Prerequisites
-+ Install a free Full version of Unity 4 Pro from http://unity3d.com/unity/download/ (Unity 4 is recommended, but current/later versions should be ok).
++ Install Unity 5 from http://unity3d.com/unity/download/ .
 MonoDevelop IDE tool will be installed as part of Unity to write C# scripts.
 + For Unity, JSONFX (1.4 mod by TowerOBricks) is needed for the serialization library.
 To use JSONFX we use the pre-processor directive `USE_JSONFX_UNITY_IOS` which works on all unity distros.

 Please note the other serialization libraries used in the pubnubCore.cs and pubnubUnity.cs classes are the default from the builtin .NET class (activated when the pre-compiler directive USE_DOTNET_SERIALIZATION is used), the Newtonsoft.Json (activated when neither USE_JSONFX nor USE_DOTNET_SERIALIZATION is defined) and the latest version JSONFX (activated when the directive USE_JSONFX is defined) are not supported on unity.

 The directive `USE_JSONFX_UNITY` (uses JSONFx 1.4 dll) works only for UNITY_STANDALONE or UNITY_WEBPLAYER or UNITY_ANDROID and NOT for UNITY_IOS.
-This directive is not recommended to use in this version.
+This directive is not recommended to be used in this version.

+To enable MiniJSON, you need to replace `#define USE_JSONFX_UNITY_IOS` here `https://github.com/pubnub/c-sharp/blob/pt87102862/unity5/Assets/Pubnub/Pubnub.cs#L4` with `#define USE_MiniJSON`

 #### To run the unit tests, in addition to the above, you need to
 1. Import UnityTestTools package (this is already present in the Pubnub client code under the path Assets/UnityTestTools) into your Assets. (https://www.assetstore.unity3d.com/#/content/13802)